A collaborative research project between New York University Abu Dhabi and Tharawat Family Business Forum

 GROWTH PHASE

-Throughout the early 1950s, Groupe Georges Abou Adal & Cie. benefited from Lebanon’s advantageous geopolitical position, its socio-religious equilibrium, and the emergence of the Arab oil economy.[14]
-As the business grew, the company opened a second office, next door to an Armenian church.
-Additional offices followed — in Achrafieh, Beirut’s historic district, and then another in Sursock.[15]
-Sister companies were established in Syria (Abou Adal & Machhara), Iraq (Georges Abou Adal Iraq) and Egypt.
-Georges saw Syria in particular as crucial to his vision of market expansion, and he sent his brother, Gabriel Abou Adal, to manage the company’s new store there.[16]
+Throughout the early 1950s, Georges Abou Adal & Cie. benefited from Lebanon’s advantageous geopolitical position, its socio-religious equilibrium, and the emergence of the Arab oil economy.[14]
+As the business grew, Georges moved to a new office, which the company outgrew quickly.
+He then opened the group’s new headquarters in the newest building in Beirut’s prestigious district of Sursock.[15]
+Sister companies were established in Syria (Abou Adal & Machhara Frères), Iraq (Georges Abou Adal Iraq) and Egypt.
+Georges saw Syria in particular as crucial to his vision of market expansion, especially in the pharmaceuticals field, and he sent his brother, Gabriel Abou Adal, to manage the company’s new operations there.[16]
 Within a decade, Gabriel succeeded in turning a three-person operation into one of the biggest pharmaceutical companies in Syria.

-In 1956, Georges Abou Adal established an import deal with Omega and, the very next year, he signed contracts with Zenith and Movado.[17]
-Deeply concerned by tensions in the MENA region —which, among other effects, had forced him to cease operations in Iraq — Abou Adal started a press company in the late 1950s, launching a newspaper, Al Osbou Al Arabi, that aimed to promote Lebanon’s position in the Middle East and the country’s commitment to regional development.
+In 1956, Georges established an import deal with Omega and, the very next year, he signed contracts with Tissot and Movado.[17]
+Deeply concerned by tensions in the MENA region, Georges started a press company in the late 1950s, launching a newspaper, Ousbouh El Arabi, that aimed to promote Lebanon’s position in the Middle East and the country’s commitment to regional development.[18]

-By the end of 1961, Abou Adal’s business had $4.7 million in turnover.
-In 1965, he set up a food and beverage company in collaboration with Jean-Pierre Sara, owner of SAB.
-Abou Adal owned 80 percent of the new firm, Société de Gestion des Produits Alimentaires (SOGEPA).
-He became a distributor for Lancôme in the late 1960s, and subsequently for l’Oréal after its purchase by Lancôme.[19]
-His interests were turning toward politics during this period, and he slowly stepped aside from directly managing the business, handing over increasing responsibility to his three children: Freddy, Raymond, and Charles.[20]
+By the end of 1961, Abou Adal’s business had grown from a turnover of $23,300 in 1947 to $4.7 million.[19]
+In 1965, he set up a food and beverage company in collaboration with Jean-Pierre Sara.
+Abou Adal owned 80 percent of the new joint venture, Société de Gestion des Produits Alimentaires (SOGEPA).
+He became a distributor for Lancôme in the late 1960s, and subsequently for L’Oréal after its acquisition of Lancôme.[20]
+His interests were turning toward politics during this period, and he slowly stepped aside from directly managing the business, handing over increasing responsibility to his three children: Freddy, Raymond, and Charles.[21]

-The business continued to grow until increasing political instability led to the eruption of the Lebanese Civil War in 1975 and a consequent breakdown of government structures.[21]
-People began to leave to pursue opportunities outside of the country,[22] significantly undermining business operations.
+The business continued to grow until increasing political instability led to the eruption of the Lebanese Civil War in 1975 and a consequent breakdown of government structures.[22]
+Raymond took over the company’s commercial operations in the early years of the Civil War, and assumed leadership of the company for several decades.[23]
+People began to leave to pursue opportunities outside of the country, significantly undermining business operations.[24]
 By the early 1980s, the Lebanese army had severely deteriorated, opening the door to further unrest.
+In 1992, Raymond restructured Ets Georges Abou Adal SAL and established the holding company HOLDAL Group.[25]

 TODAY

-The Abou Adal family persevered through this turbulent era in Lebanese history, and in 2014, its holding company, now known as the HOLDAL Group, was recognized by Forbes Middle East as one of the “Top 100 Private Companies Making an Impact in the Arab World.”
-The company’s luxury-brand business in Lebanon, Syria, and Iraq still included l’Oréal and Patek Philippe, alongside many other distinguished trademarks such as Lacoste and Colgate-Palmolive.
-As of 2021, third-generation Georges is the CEO of HOLDAL Group, and his siblings — Maissa, Syma, Nour— are involved at various levels.
-In response to the COVID-19 pandemic, the group established a set of task forces to ensure the safety of its employees and effectively manage the business through the unprecedented crisis.[23]
+Despite facing political and economic instability, the Abou Adal family business has been operating in the region for eight decades.
+In 2014, its holding company, now known as the HOLDAL Group, was recognized by Forbes Middle East as one of the “Top 100 Private Companies Making an Impact in the Arab World.”[26]
+The company’s luxury-brand business in Lebanon, Egypt, and Iraq, still included L’Oréal and Patek Philippe, alongside many other distinguished trademarks such as Lacoste and Colgate-Palmolive.[27]
+In October 2021, Raymond Abou Adal appointed his son Georges Abou Adal as CEO.[28]
+Today, the Holdal Group is under the leadership of Georges Abou Adal as CEO, while Raymond’s daughters — Maissa, Syma, Nour— assume the strategic executive roles and as directors on the board of directors.[29]

 Notes